 Here are a few points for thinking about your role in the deposition.

-Preparing for your deposition - Being prepared to do well.
-How to take/give a deposition.
+Preparing for your deposition - Being prepared to do well is a matter of simple preparation.

 Relax because you are going to do fine.
 Get a good night sleep the night before.
 Drink water, stay away from the booze and get to bed early.

 Experience with deposition process – Have you ever been deposed?
 Stated another way have you ever given a deposition?
 If you have, then know that it can be generally the same, but also can be quite different.
 That is because lawyers have differing styles of asking questions.

 For those who haven't been deposed just know it is a meeting of the clients and lawyers where the opposing lawyers will get to ask you questions while you are under oath.
 It is not a formal event in the sense there is no judge or jury.
 What makes it formal is the court reporter that is taking down the lawyer’s questions and your answers.
 So you have to be somewhat careful about what you say and how you say it.
 Remember, you’re there to answer questions not argue a point; nor to argue with the other lawyer and certainly not to try to WIN the case.
 The first rule is always the same: meaning you tell the truth.